-UPDATE (28th April 2017): This tutorial has been updated to the latest version of Angular (Angular 4).
+UPDATE (4th October 2017): This Angular 2 tutorial has been updated to the latest version of Angular (Angular 4).
 Note that the Angular team has re-branded the terms

 Angular 2 to

 Angular 1.x to

 AngularJS which are now the official names of these frameworks.